divyanshupundir/mavlink-kotlin/README.md

 ### generator
 MAVLink generator Gradle Plugin that uses the api and serialization modules to generate the MAVLink classes.
-This plugin has been published to the Gradle Plugin Portal with ID `xyz.urbanmatrix.mavlink.generator`.
+This plugin is available at Gradle Plugin Portal with ID `xyz.urbanmatrix.mavlink.generator`.
 It can be used by anyone to generate MAVLink classes from their own XML files.
 No need to fork this project.

 The instructions on how to use the plugin is available in the generator module.